Microfluidic Resistance Calculator

 24. What is the maximum resistance of water?
 The maximum electrical resistance of water would depend on the length and cross-sectional area of the water path, as well as the properties of the water itself.
 In very long and narrow water paths, the resistance can be extremely high, potentially reaching gigaohms (1,000,000,000 ohms) or more.

-See also Daily Protein Intake Calculator
+See also Solar Flux Calculator

 25. Why is laminar flow important in microfluidics?
 Laminar flow is important in microfluidics because it allows for precise control of fluid behavior and predictable mixing and separation of fluids.
 In laminar flow, different fluids or reagents can flow in separate layers without significant mixing, which is crucial for many microfluidic applications.